Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Discussion

-The claim on the tasks of ITS increase significantly.
-In the Early Days, the ITS systems have improved safety and efficiency of the traffic flow.
-Therefore, the systems have allowed a general statement about the current traffic flow.
-Furthermore, prototypes of the first V2X have been developed.
-This development started in 1986 and ended in the first decade of the 2000s.
-In the next step, the ITS of the category Situation-related Analysis have analyzed and interpreted individual traffic situations.
+The complexity of the tasks of ITS has increased significantly.
+In the Early Days, ITS systems improved the safety and efficiency of the traffic flow.
+Therefore, the systems allowed a general statement to be made about the current traffic flow.
+Furthermore, prototypes of the first V2X were developed.
+This development started in 1986 and ended in the noughties.
+In the next step, the ITS of the category Situation-Related Analysis analyzed and interpreted individual traffic situations.
 Furthermore, these ITS solutions could share their results with other traffic participants.
-With this, these systems have contributed extreme to more safety and a better traffic flow.
+Consequently, these systems contributed to more safety and better traffic flow.
 This category grew exponentially from 2010 to 2018 and then stagnated.
 Presumably, the functional scope of these systems is now no longer sufficient.
-Since 2012, more and more test beds exist which can generate highly accurate digital twins of road traffic.
+Since 2012, more and more test beds have been developed which can generate highly accurate digital twins of road traffic.
 They allow a complete, high granularity analysis of the traffic.
 So far, there is no sign of stagnation.
-Because future ITS solutions should give control recommendations to autonomous vehicles, the current development is absolutely necessary.
-The figure \ref{figFeatureTrendITS} shows the accumulated number of test beds in each category.
+As future ITS solutions should give control recommendations to autonomous vehicles, this current development is necessary.
+Figure \ref{figFeatureTrendITS} shows the cumulative number of test beds in each category.
 The trend of ITS is more and more in the creation of high-precision digital twins.
 The development of test beds in the category of Situation-Related Analysis appears to be stagnating.